SirusDoma/Amnesia/README.md

 ## License ##

-This is an open-sourced library licensed under the [MIT License](http://github.com/SirusDoma/Amnesia/blob/master/LICENSE)
+This is an open-sourced program licensed under the [MIT License](http://github.com/SirusDoma/Amnesia/blob/master/LICENSE)